TobyAxel/Hunters-of-Artifacts-V2/README.md

 - Handle scoring
 - Get player whose turn it is
 - Shop functionalities
+- Make event creator check if player has remaining moves

 ## NOTE
 - Haven't updated dump yet, run this in mariadb